ericsoderquist/SentimentAnalysis_IMDB_RNN/README.md

 ![Hyperparameter Testing: Model Performance Metrics](/model_performance_infographic.png)

-## Future Work

-- Integrate more complex architectures such as LSTM and GRU.
-- Experiment with different optimization algorithms.
-- Perform feature engineering to improve model performance.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details.